 First, you need to have a solid background in another field because you're going to bring some old concepts to new solutions.

-You also need to be able to learn by yourself, not that you’re going to be alone, but there’s so much to learn and it’s an ongoing process.
-So, if you like to learn and you’re confident in your field and ready to think outside of the box, that’s a big part.
+You also need to be able to learn by yourself, not that you're going to be alone, but there’s so much to learn, and it’s an ongoing process.
+So, if you like to learn, are confident in your field, and are ready to think outside the box, that's a big part.

 Being a team player is quite important as well because we need each other to come up with the best solution, so it’s always a team effort.